 skplt.decomposition.plot_pca_2d_projection(pca, X_digits, Y_digits, figsize=(10,10), cmap="tab10");

-This ends our small tutorial explaining various plotting functionalities available with scikit-plot for machine learning purposes.
-Please feel free to let us know your views in the comments section.
+This ends our small tutorial explaining various plotting functionalities available with scikit-plot to visualize ML Metrics evaluating performance of ML Models.

 If you want to